Geraldo Alckmin: 2006 presidential election

-On March 14, 2006, PSDB nominated Alckmin as its candidate for president in the 2006 elections.
-Because of electoral rules, no candidate running for office may currently be in an executive office, forcing him to resign the governorship on March 31, 2006.
+On 14 March 2006, PSDB nominated Alckmin as its candidate for president in the 2006 elections.
+Because of electoral rules, no candidate running for office may currently be in an executive office, forcing him to resign the governorship on 31 March 2006.
 Cláudio Lembo, the lieutenant governor, finished Alckmin's term.
 Alckmin's party mate, José Serra, the PSDB's presidential standard-bearer who lost to Luiz Inácio Lula da Silva in 2002, then announced his candidacy to replace Alckmin in the 2006 state elections.
-Serra won the vote in Brazil's first round elections on October 1, 2006 and was elected as the governor of São Paulo.
+Serra won the vote in Brazil's first round elections on 1 October 2006 and was elected as the governor of São Paulo.

-Contrary to all major polls taken in the run-up to the October 1, 2006 balloting, Alckmin surprised almost everyone and came in second place in the presidential election.
+Contrary to all major polls taken in the run-up to the 1 October 2006 balloting, Alckmin surprised almost everyone and came in second place in the presidential election.
 His 41.64% of the vote, along with votes cast for two less significant candidates, as well as ballots that were left blank or spoiled, was enough to deny the simple majority necessary to re-elect incumbent President Luiz Inácio Lula da Silva ("Lula") in the first round.
-Lula and Alckmin faced one another in a run-off election on October 29, 2006.
+Lula and Alckmin faced one another in a run-off election on 29 October 2006.
 Alckmin received 39% of the vote, losing to Lula, who received 61% of the vote and was then reelected.

+Second term as São Paulo governor

 Return to São Paulo

-On January 19, 2009, Geraldo was appointed Secretary of Development for the State of São Paulo by then-Governor José Serra.
+On 19 January 2009, Geraldo was appointed Secretary of Development for the State of São Paulo by then-Governor José Serra.

-Governor of São Paulo; 2011–2018

 State elections, 2010

-At the PSDB Convention held on June 13, 2010, Alckmin was officially named the party's candidate for the São Paulo government.
+At the PSDB convention held on 13 June 2010, Alckmin was officially named the party's candidate for the São Paulo government.

 Alckmin was elected governor in the first round with 11.5 million votes (50.63%) defeating Senator Aloizio Mercadante (PT) who obtained 8 million votes (35.23%).

 Third term as governor, 2011–2014

-Alckmin assumed the government of São Paulo for the third time on January 1, 2011.
+Alckmin assumed the government of São Paulo for the third time on 1 January 2011.
 The inauguration took place during a ceremony held at State Legislative Assembly.

 His administration in 2013 faces strikes in education and health.
 After the readjustment in the passage of the metropolitan trains and the subway, great manifestations of protests began, that also happened in all Brazil.
 The readjustment was later suspended by Alckmin and the mayor of São Paulo, Fernando Haddad.

-Alckmin's reelection campaign for 2014 was officialized on June 29, 2014.
-In the first round, on October 5, 2014, he was re-elected with 12.2 million votes (57.31%), being the second highest percentage of votes since the redemocratization of Brazil.
+Alckmin's reelection campaign for 2014 was officialized on 29 June 2014.
+In the first round, on 5 October 2014, he was re-elected with 12.2 million votes (57.31%), being the second highest percentage of votes since the redemocratization of Brazil.

 Fourth term as governor, 2015–2018

-Alckmin took office for the fourth time as governor of São Paulo on January 1, 2015.
+Alckmin took office for the fourth time as governor of São Paulo on 1 January 2015.